Previous dayJanuary 18, 2026Next day

 48.9 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 5 km SSW of Homer, Alaska at 20:24 UTC on January 18, 2026.
-At a depth of 48.9 km, the event was shallow crustal.
-Geolocation places the event at 59.597°N, -151.603°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.2 earthquake 5 km SSW of Homer, Alaska came in on January 18, 2026 at 20:24 UTC.
+This was a shallow crustal earthquake, focused at 48.9 km depth.
+The epicenter is at 59.597°, -151.603°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18